Indonesian Anies plans to challenge election results in highest court - ExBulletin

 Indonesian Anies plans to challenge election results in highest court

-Mr Aniessaid plans to file a complaint with the Constitutional Court (MK) after the official results are announced next week, but refused to provide further details.
+Anies said he plans to file a complaint with the Constitutional Court (MK) after the official results are announced next week, but declined to provide further details.

 “We plan to file with the MK, that’s for sure, but the content is not something we can disclose,” he said.